Bullying: Fast Facts

 Bystanders can be powerful allies.

-- Students can be especially effective in bullying intervention.
-More than half of bullying situations (57 percent) stop when a peer intervenes on behalf of the student being bullied.
+- Students have a unique power to prevent bullying.
+More than half of bullying situations (57 percent) stop when a peer intervenes on behalf of the student being bullied (Youth Voice Project).

 - Student bystanders are often aware of situations before adults in the school; it is therefore important that all students feel empowered to intervene safely in bullying situations.
 A school can facilitate this behavior by cultivating a climate of respect and tolerance within the school.
 Students should be encouraged to stand up for one another and such behavior should be recognized and rewarded.